SATWIKDIKKALA/LLMs-in-Health-Sciences/README.md

 2. **Access the Data**:
     - Ensure that all the necessary data and model files are available in your Google Drive.
+    - Download and unzip the NLP_group_project.zip for the datasets and upload it in Google Drive.

 ## Running the Finetuning Model